Steep Rise in Bankruptcy Cases

 The PRC Bankruptcy Law also provides that directors may be held liable if:

-If directors are involved in any of the negative behaviours set out in 10.1 Duties of Directors, administrators can assert claims against those directors.
+If directors are involved in any of the negative behaviours set out in 10.1 Duties of Directors, an administrator can assert claims against those directors.
 If the administrator fails to take prompt action, the creditors may also initiate action against those directors.

 Historical transactions that took place within one year of the proceeding can be set aside if they are: